jerekapyaho/eumemberdata/README.md

 $ heroku addons:create heroku-postgresql:hobby-dev

-Heroku saves the URL of the database into your app as the DATABASE_URL environment variable.
+Heroku saves the URL of the database into your app as the HEROKU_DATABASE_BRONZE_URL environment variable.
 The REST API app refers to this value.